-- Losses.
-Significant losses reported on Schedule C (Form 1040), or losses continuing over two or more years, may increase the chance of audit.
-If the IRS is successful in reclassifying an activity as a hobby instead of a for-profit business, losses will be disallowed. - Bartering.
+- Unreported income.
+There is a relatively high potential for unreported income from cash transactions with sole proprietorships.
+The IRS will examine the taxpayer's bank records to detect deposits that are unaccounted for, compare revenue and expenses of similar businesses, and in some cases will perform a "lifestyle" audit to reconstruct income based on changes in the sole proprietor's net worth based on valuation of assets. - Losses.
+Significant losses reported on Schedule C, or losses continuing over two or more years, may increase the chance of audit.
+If the IRS is successful in reclassifying an activity as a hobby instead of a forprofit business, losses will be disallowed. - Bartering.
 The fair market value of products and services received through bartering can be considered business income if the products or services rendered are associated with the sole proprietorship.
 If the sole proprietor trades through a barter exchange program, the program will issue Form 1099-B, Proceeds from Broker and Barter Exchange Transactions.